AP-Skill-Development-Corporation/PBRVITS-ECEMC/README.md

   - Typecasting with sample examples on each

 ## Day-03(09-03-2022):
-  - Operators explanation
+  - Brief explanation of Operators Concept
-  - Conditional statemnets with sample examples on each
+  - Conditional statements with sample examples on each